Biden to drop Trump’s antiabortion ‘global gag rule.’ Here’s what that means for abortion access worldwide.

 What impact do U.S. funding restrictions have on abortion rates?

 Worldwide, around 48 percent of pregnancies are unintended, and of those about 60 percent end in abortions, leading to some 73 million abortions every year, said Zara Ahmed, associate director of federal issues at the Guttmacher Institute, which supports abortion rights, during a call with reporters in December.
-Around 35 million of those women receive unsafe abortion, according to IPAS.
+Around 35 million of those women receive unsafe abortion, according to Ipas.

 Studies have shown repeatedly that U.S. restrictions do not lower abortion rates.
 A recent report published in British medical journal the Lancet found they often led to cuts in health and reproductive services that caused increases in unsafe abortions.

-“There is no evidence that abortion rates are lower where its restricted,” said Ahmed.
+“There is no evidence that abortion rates are lower where it’s restricted,” said Ahmed.
 “In fact, abortion rates are lowest in high-income countries were abortion is broadly believed to be legal, but almost four times higher in low-income countries where it is heavily restricted.”

 What else are international abortion rights activists pushing Biden to change?

-Biden’s election marks an “unprecedented moment” in which to “repeal the multitude of harmful actions that the Trump administration took to attack sexual and reproductive rights around the world,” said Seema Jalan, executive director of the universal access project and policy at the United Nations Foundation, a nongovernmental organization that supports the U.N.
+Biden’s election marks an “unprecedented moment” in which to “repeal the multitude of harmful actions that the Trump administration took to attack sexual and reproductive rights around the world,” said Seema Jalan, executive director of the Universal Access Project and policy at the United Nations Foundation, a nongovernmental organization that supports the U.N.

 Thursday’s move is a “first step,” said Amanda Ussak, the international program director for Catholics for Choice.
 But she had hoped he would move even faster.
 “The fact that he didn’t repeal the global gag rule on day one is problematic,” she said.

-Advocates have called on the Biden administration to throw its support behind the Global Health, Empowerment and Rights (Global HER) act, which would prevent future presidents from re-declaring the “gag rule,” and the Health Care Everywhere act, proposed legislation to repeal the Helms Amendment and to issue guidance clarifying that U.S. funding can be used for abortions in the case of rape, incest or a threat to life.
+Advocates have called on the Biden administration to throw its support behind the Global Health, Empowerment and Rights (Global HER) act, which would prevent future presidents from re-declaring the “gag rule,” and the Abortion is Health Care Everywhere act, proposed legislation to repeal the Helms Amendment and to issue guidance clarifying that U.S. funding can be used for abortions in the case of rape, incest or a threat to life.

 “For better or for worse the actions of the United States have an outsized impact around the world,” said Jalan.
-“This is why it such a high priority to put a permanent end to these harmful policies so that peoples’ access to basic health care around the world is not based on the political whims of what’s happening in the United States.”
+“This is why it such a high priority to put a permanent end to these harmful policies so that people’s access to basic health care around the world is not based on the political whims of what’s happening in the United States.”

 The Trump administration’s antiabortion policies drew global support from conservative religious groups, especially evangelical Christians.
 Ussak’s organization, in contrast, works with faith-based groups pushing to expand abortion access, with a focus on heavily Catholic countries like Argentina, Malta and Poland.